Long Island, New York meeting facilities are perfect for your next event or meeting. Sign-up to receive our latest news in group travel.

 The original Grist Mill was built in 1699, then a flood washed away the building completely in the 1700s.
 Reconstruction began in 1751 and the mill has stood ever since.
 It has been reported that there have been sightings of a man in colonial clothing appear and then vanish, and others have heard screaming on the grounds.

-Originally a home and farm, the property was used during the American Revolution to house British troops.
+Originally a home and farm, this Stony Brook property was used during the American Revolution to house British troops.
 It is told that Annette Williamson was left in the home while her family was gone and the British took it over.
 The town then branded her as a spy and killed her.
 To this day, legend has it that she is buried in a small grave on the property.
-She is now said to haunt the kitchen and stairway, crying out, messing with light blubs and moving objects to gain attention of guests.
+She is now said to haunt the kitchen and stairway, crying out, messing with light bulbs, and moving objects to gain the attention of guests.

 Built in 1961, the Smithtown Armory stored and issued arms, ammunition and repaired equipment.
 It also stationed several squadrons and the 71st infrantry for a brief time.
 The armory was closed in 1991 and sold in 1992 to the Town of Nesconset.
 In 2010, it was converted into the Nesconset branch of the Smithtown Library.
 Since reopening, visitors have reported cold spots in the library and felt as though they were being watched.
 There have also been reports of soldiers walking about the facility and vanishing into thin air.